Kong/docs.konghq.com/app/_includes/md/enterprise/deploy-license.md

 {% navtab Admin API %}

 You can use the Kong Admin API to distribute the license in any database-backed or hybrid mode deployment.
+We recommend using this method in most deployments.

-In hybrid mode, you **must** use this method to apply the license to control plane nodes.
+In hybrid mode, apply the license to the control plane.
+The control plane distributes the license to its data plane nodes.
+This is the only method that applies the license to data planes automatically.

 The license data must contain straight quotes to be considered valid JSON (`'` and `"`, not `’` or `“`).